Classification of hyperbolic Dehn fillings I: Preliminary

 \subsection{Anomalous subvarieties of $\mathcal{X}\times \mathcal{X}$}

-In this section, we analyze the structure of anomalous subvarieties of $\mathcal{X}\times \mathcal{X}$.
+In this subsection, we analyze the structure of anomalous subvarieties of $\mathcal{X}\times \mathcal{X}$.
 In particular, we characterize all the possible cases that $\mathcal{X}\times \mathcal{X}$ is foliated by infinitely many anomalous subvarieties of dimension either $2$ or $3$.
-In some sense, the lemmas here can be seen as generalizations of Theorem \ref{21073101}.
+In some sense, the lemmas here can be seen as generalizations of Proposition \ref{21073101}.
 The proof of each lemma is based on a combination of Theorems \ref{potential} and \ref{struc}.

-The lemmas shall be needed in the proof of a main theorem, Theorem \ref{22022601}, later in Section \ref{ZPCII}.
-However, as it only requires the statement of each lemma, not the proof itself, we recommend a reader to skip ahead this section at first reading.
+The lemmas shall be needed in the proof of one of the main theorems, Theorem \ref{22022601}, later in Section \ref{ZPCII}.
+However, as it only requires the statement of each lemma, not the proof itself, we recommend a reader to skip this subsection (along with Section \ref{24081301}) at first reading and proceed directly to Section \ref{Prem I}.